-I have certification and/or extensive coursework in Vinyasa, Pranayama, Yoga Anatomy, Prenatal, Yin, Restorative, Somatic Meditation, Trauma Sensitive Yoga, the Yoga Sutras, Yoga for Athletes, Storytime Yoga, Thai Yoga Massage, and am currently enrolled in a few ongoing embodiment certifications and continuing education classes.
+I found yoga in 1998, became certified to teach in 2007, and am accredited by the National Yoga Alliance.
+I am also a member of the International Association of Yoga Therapists (IAYT).
+I have certification and/or extensive coursework in Vinyasa, Pranayama, Yoga Anatomy, Prenatal, Yin, Restorative, Somatic Meditation, Trauma Sensitive Yoga, the Yoga Sutras, Yoga for Athletes, Storytime Yoga, Thai Yoga Massage, Mindfulness Based Stress Reduction (MBSR) and am currently immersed in deeper breath, embodiment and contemplative studies.